pkuhantao/The_Data_Science_Specialization/Getting_and_Cleaning_Data/CodeBook.md

 * For all other measurements, they are all normalized dimensioless value within [-1,1]

 ### Study design
-Here are the steps of what "run_analysis.R" does
+Here are the steps of what "run_analysis.R" does:
 1. Read the data from both test and train set and merge them together
-- Name all features and the activities
+2. Name all features and the activities
-- Extract only the measurements on the mean and standard deviation for each measurement
+3. Extract only the measurements on the mean and standard deviation for each measurement
-- Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject